-Admission Arrangements approved by the Secretary of State
+Admission Arrangements approved

-The admission arrangements for the Macmillan Academy for the year 2020/21:
+The admission arrangements for the Macmillan Academy for the year 2022/23:

 Macmillan Academy may set a higher admission number as its Published Admission Number (PAN) for any specific year.
 Students will not be admitted above the PAN unless in exceptional circumstances.